Canonical $\beta$-extensions: Invariants of Weil--Deligne representations.

-Concerning the wild part of the Langlands parameter, we recall the following result of Bushnell and Henniart.
-Write~$P_F^\vee$ for the set of irreducible smooth representations of~$P_F$, and~$\mathcal{E}(F)$ for the set of endo-classes of simple characters over~$F$.
+Bushnell and Henniart have shown how to attach an endo-class to an irreducible Weil group representation, making use of the following result.
+Write~$P_F^\vee$ for the set of complex irreducible smooth representations of the wild inertia group~$P_F \subset G_F$, and~$\mathcal{E}(F)$ for the set of endo-classes of simple characters over~$F$.
 There is a left action of~$W_F$ on~$P_F^\vee$ by conjugation.
-If~$\sigma$ is an irreducible representation of~$W_F$, then let~$r_F^1(\sigma) \in W_F \backslash P_F^\vee$ be the orbit contained in the restriction $\sigma |_{P_F}$ (which needn't be multiplicity-free).
+If~$\sigma$ is an irreducible representation of~$W_F$, then let~$r_F^1(\sigma) \in W_F \backslash P_F^\vee$ be the orbit contained in the restriction $\sigma |_{P_F}$ (which need not be multiplicity-free).

 \begin{thm}[See~\cite{BHeffective}, Ramification Theorem] The Langlands correspondence induces a bijection